Correlation vs. Causation: What’s the Difference?

 Learn about correlation versus causation and how to differentiate these two terms from one another when describing the relationship between variables.

 In analytics, correlation and causation both describe relationships between variables.
 However, the two terms are not interchangeable and have significant differences.
 Causation indicates that one event causes another.
-Correlation only identifies that there is a relationship between two events or outcomes.
+Correlation only identifies that a relationship exists between two events or outcomes.

 What is meant by correlation vs. causation?